 (1) The loan may or may not be past due, but the institution has determined collection of the outstanding principal and interest, plus future interest accruals, over the full term of the loan is not expected because of a documented deterioration in the financial condition of the borrower;

-(3) The loan is 90 days past due and is not otherwise eligible for categorization under paragraph (c) of this section; or
+(2) The loan is 90 days or more past due and is not otherwise eligible for categorization under paragraph (c) of this section; or

 (b) Formally restructured loans (TDR).
-A loan is categorized as a formally restructured loan (TDR) if the restructuring is determined to be a TDR under generally accepted accounting principles and the guidance issued by the Financial Accounting Standards Board.
-Borrowers with loans categorized as TDRs are experiencing both financial difficulties and have received financial concessions from the institution.
+A loan is categorized as a formally restructured loan (Troubled Debt Restructure(TDR)) if the restructuring is determined to be a TDR under generally accepted accounting principles and the guidance issued by the Financial Accounting Standards Board.

 (d) Other property owned.
-Any real or personal property, other than an interest-earning asset, that has been Start Printed Page 12966acquired as a result of full or partial liquidation of a loan, through foreclosure, deed in lieu of foreclosure, or other legal means.
+Any real or personal property, other than an interest-earning asset, that has been acquired as a result of full or partial liquidation of a loan, through foreclosure, deed in lieu of foreclosure, or other legal means.

 8. Revise § 621.9 to read as follows: End Amendment Part